golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 ## Getting funds to your requestor

 Note: To provide payments in GLM on blockchains you will need both GLMs and the tokens required to pay for the gas.
-Just like any transactions on the Ethereum Mainnet require ETH, operations on the Polygon network require Polygon's equivalent - MATIC.
+Just like any transactions on the Ethereum require ETH, operations on the Polygon network require Polygon's equivalent - MATIC.

 ### On test network